mbailleu/tee-perf/README.md

 python3 main.py dump "/tmp/__measurement_shm"
 ```

 If you run the main.py with the python argument -i you can also work further on the data.
-Two convenience method currently exist:
+Two convenience methods currently exist:
 ```python3
 find_callers(function_name: str)
 count_call(function_name: str)